koreymacdougall/config_files/notes/cheatsheet.md

 - Fixed with 'sudo alsactl init'
     - alsactl -h  / shows commands
     - help screen showed that alsactl init returns driver to a default state
+# AWS
+## deleting s3 buckets that have had improper policies attached to them
+- need to use use the aws cli to run 's3api delete-bucket-policy --bucket {bucket name}'
+    - can't use aws console, also can't delete bucket before deleting policy
+- need to use access keys of root account
+    - log in as root acct, generate new pair of access/secret access keys, use it to configure aws-cli in docker, delete key pair, re-config the image to use iam user creds,
+    - see steps below to configure/run docker aws-cli
+- adapting example below, command will be:
+    - (first run config with root creds)
+    - docker run --rm -v $HOME/.aws:/root/.aws amazon/aws-cli s3api delete-bucket-policy --bucket {bucket name}
+## uploading cors configurations
+    - the xml syntax appears to be deprecated?
+Though I didn't see this mentioned anywhere.
+    - using the cli put-bucket-cors command solved the issue
+    - sudo docker run --rm -tiv $HOME/.aws:/root/.aws amazon/aws-cli s3api put-bucket-cors --bucket {bucket name} --cors-configuration file:///root/.aws/{config file name}.json
+        - note the triple slash after file
+        - I think 'file://' is needed to indicate a fileread, rather than reading a string from stdin

 # CALCURSE
 ## to move date of appt:
     -specify date as month/day (e.g., 1/1 for jan 1)